Charles Henry Turner (zoologist)

-Charles Henry Turner (February 3, 1867 – February 14, 1923) was an American zoologist, educator, and comparative psychologist, known for his studies on the behavior of insects, particularly bees and ants.
-Born in Cincinnati, Ohio, Turner was the first African American to receive a graduate degree at the University of Cincinnati and most likely the first African American to earn a PhD from the University of Chicago.
-Being a black man in the eighteen hundreds he was a victim of racism.
-He spent most of his career as a high school teacher in Sumner High School in St. Louis.
+Charles Henry Turner (February 3, 1867 – February 14, 1923) was an American zoologist, entomologist, educator, and comparative psychologist, known for his studies on the behavior of insects, particularly bees and ants.
+Born in Cincinnati, Turner was the first African American to receive a graduate degree at the University of Cincinnati and among the first African Americans to earn a PhD from the University of Chicago.
+He spent most of his career as a high school teacher at Sumner High School in St. Louis.
+Turner was one of the first scientists to systematically examine the question of whether animals display complex cognition, studying arthropods such as spiders and bees.
+He also examined differences in behavior between individuals within a species, a precursor to the study of animal personality.

-Biography

 Personal life

 Charles Henry Turner was born in Cincinnati, Ohio on February 3, 1867.
-Notably, his birth came two years after the end of the Civil War.
-He was born to parents Thomas Turner, a church custodian, and Addie Campbell, a nurse from Lexington Kentucky.
-His father had moved from Alberta to Cincinnati which was then considered a haven for African Americans.
+He was born to parents Thomas Turner, a church custodian, and Addie Campbell, a nurse from Lexington, Kentucky.
+His father had moved from Alberta to Cincinnati.
 He married Leontine Troy in 1886.
 They had three children; Henry Owen Turner (1892–1956), Louise Mae Turner (1892,1894-?), and Darwin Romanes Turner (1894–1983).
 Leontine died in 1895, and Turner married Lillian Porter in 1907 or 1908.
-Lillian survived her husband, who died in Chicago at his son Darwin's home on 14 February 1923, from acute myocarditis.
+Lillian survived her husband, who died in Chicago at his son Darwin's home on February 14, 1923, from acute myocarditis.
 He was buried in Chicago's Lincoln Cemetery.
 Charles Henry Turner was the grandfather of Boston City Councillor and community organizer Chuck Turner.

 Academic career

-In 1886, Turner graduated valedictorian of Woodard High School, marking the start of his academic career.
-He entered the University of Cincinnati in 1886 and graduated with BS degree in biology in 1891.
-During his undergraduate education, he was mentored by early comparative psychologist and biologist, Clarence L. Herrick.
+In 1886, Turner graduated valedictorian of Woodward High School, marking the start of his academic career.
+He entered the University of Cincinnati in 1886 and graduated with B.S. degree in biology in 1891.
+Turner's mentor, early comparative psychologist and biologist, Clarence L. Herrick, helped him earn his bachelor's degree.
 A summary of his undergraduate thesis on the neuroanatomy of bird brains was published in the journal Science in 1891, making him the first African American to be so recognized.

-Turner earned an MS degree in 1892 from the University of Cincinnati under his undergraduate advisor, Herrick.
-After receiving his degree, he remained at U Cincinnati as assistant instructor in the biology laboratory until 1893.
-Turner began a PhD at Denison University from 1893–1894, but the program was discontinued.
-He attained a professorship in the Science Department at Clark University in Atlanta, Georgia, where he also served as Chair of the Science Department.
-The Turner-Tanner Hall at Clark University is now named in his honor.
+Turner earned an M.S. in 1892 from the University of Cincinnati under his undergraduate advisor, Herrick.
+After receiving his degree, he remained at the university as assistant instructor in the biology laboratory until 1893.
+Turner studied for a Ph.D. at Denison University from 1893 to 1894, but the program was discontinued.
+He attained a professorship in the Science Department at Clark College in Atlanta, Georgia, where he also served as Chair of the Science Department.
+The Turner-Tanner Hall at Clark Atlanta University is now named in his honor.
 Sources fail to determine his length of service, but it is estimated that he was at Clark sometime between 1893 until 1905.